achristmascarl/rainfrog/README.md

 - Config file

 If no database connection in the config is set as the default connection, a prompt will appear to select the desired database.
+The user will also be prompted for the password for the selected database and will have the option to store it in a platform specific keychain for future reuse.
-Future plans for database connections include keychain integration to avoid storing credentials in plaintext and switching database without having to restart rainfrog.
+Future plans for database connections include switching database without having to restart rainfrog.

 <!-- TOC --><a name="keybindings"></a>
 ### keybindings